yssource/libtaos-rs/README.md

 if you use the default features, it'll depend on:

-- [Tdengine] Client library and headers.
+- [TDengine] Client library and headers.
 - clang because bindgen will requires the clang AST library.

 ## Fetures